 However, if you are just hoping to try fishing for the day, you can purchase a one-day sport fishing license without registering for an Outdoors Card, and license-free family fishing opportunities occur throughout the year!

-Did you know that the incomparable Nova Craft Canoe was established right here in London in the 1970s?
-Their reputation for quality and workmanship is now known the world over.
+Did you know that the incomparable Nova Craft Canoe was established right here in London in the 1970's?
+Their reputation for quality and workmanship is now known around the world.
 For those anglers who love being out on the open water, London’s Paddle Shop, the factory outlet for Nova Craft Canoe, is a must-visit!
 In addition to a wide variety of water craft, London’s Paddle Shop also carries the supplies you’ll need for your outing, including maps, safety gear such as personal flotation devices, and, of course, paddles.

 Angling Sports is the premier fishing and tackle store in Southwestern Ontario.
-Centrally located in London, they are the biggest supplier of quality fishing and tackle gear from Woodstock to Windsor, and offer a full line of live bait options.
-Whether its minnows, worms, spawn, leeches, wax worms or frozen herring they are always stocked with fresh product, available in bulk or conveniently packaged units to suit your every need and budget.
+Located in London, they are the biggest supplier of quality fishing and tackle gear from Woodstock to Windsor, and offer a full line of live bait options.
+Whether its minnows, worms, spawn, leeches, wax worms or frozen herring, they are always stocked with fresh product, available in bulk or conveniently packaged units to suit your every need and budget.

 Part of the Lake St. Clair/Lake Erie basin(s), the Thames River is the second largest river in Southwestern Ontario.
 Due largely to its plentiful fish and game, and its connection to the Great Lakes, human habitation along the Thames can be traced back as far as 11,000 years.

 For those who would like to learn more about fishing the Thames, the Upper Thames River Conservation Authority (UTRCA) has put together a poster that lists the nearly 100 species of fish found in the Thames River.
-Beautifully illustrated, the Fish of the Thames poster features information such as average species size, risk status of fish, the different habitats of the Thames River watershed, and more.
-Available at Tourism London’s Welcome Centres!
+Beautifully illustrated, the Fish of the Thames poster features information such as average species size, risk status of fish, the different habitats of the Thames River watershed and more.